The Board recognises the need for a robust system of internal controls and risk management.

 Mitigation

 The Company has a well-defined new product development process that incorporates product quality and compliance verification.
-We also partner with long-term, established key suppliers with excellent product quality controls and adherence to compliance standards.
+We only partner with long-term, established key suppliers with excellent product quality controls and adherence to compliance standards.
 We also employ compliance consultants for product labelling verification and registration.

 Potential Impact

 Disruption to the supply chain could limit availability of products and thereby reduce sales and business performance.
+Product cost inflation from adverse economic factors could affect consumer demand and Group profitability.

 Mitigation